Petar Nadoveza: Managerial career

 Nadoveza started his managerial career at Hajduk Split in 1982.
 During his 2-year spell as manager there he won the Yugoslav Cup in 1984, finished second in the 1982–83 Yugoslav First League and made his way to the 1983–84 UEFA Cup semi-final where he was kicked out by Tottenham after a 2–2 aggregate.
 In 1996, he won the Slovenian Cup with Olimpija.

 In 2000, he started his third stint with Hajduk and won the Croatian Cup where his team defeated Hajduk's biggest rivals Dinamo Zagreb.
 In 2003, he went to the HNK Hajduk Split Academy where he worked with youngsters.
 In May 2004, he replaced Zoran Vulić on the Hajduk seat 3 rounds before the end of the season.
 He managed to secure stability and morale in the team and so he won the 2003–04 Prva HNL.
 In July 2004, he became Hajduk's Academy director.
 In 2006, he also worked as the sporting director at Hajduk.

 Death

-Nadoveza died on 19 March 2023, at the age of 80.
+Nadoveza died on 19 March 2023, 20 days before his 81st birthday.